weiiv/di-auth-server/README.md

 | `/nonce`                                | GET    | None          | Nonce for credential proof       |
 | `/.well-known/openid-credential-issuer` | GET    | None          | OID4VC Issuer metadata discovery |

+**Multi-Tenancy Note**: For multi-tenant deployments, endpoints can be prefixed with `/tenants/{tenant-id}/` to route to tenant-specific databases.
+See the [Multi-Tenancy](#multi-tenancy) section for details on database-per-tenant model, tenant configuration, and token scoping with the `realm` claim.

 ---

 ### 🔐 `POST /token`